-Normally served with aioli, I love having these delicious potatoes with a pitcher (yep, not a glass!) of sangria.
+Customarily served with aioli, I love having these delicious potatoes with a pitcher (yep, not a glass!) of sangria.

-Well, the good ones that I’ve tried are so mild (and yummy!), one serving of this classic Spanish dish is not enough for me.
+Well, the good ones that I’ve tried are incredibly mild (and delicious!), one serving of this classic Spanish dish is not enough for me.

 A word of caution, though.
 These are best served straight out of the pan, so be careful, they can be really HOT!